Terms and Conditions of Venue Hire

 13.4 If we are obliged to close the Venue or Premises due to Government restrictions, or if we decide to close them due to our own safety concerns, we will seek to agree with you an alternative date for the Event.
 If that cannot be agreed your booking will be cancelled and your Deposit will be returned.
 We will have no liability to you in connection with any such changes in date or cancellation.

-13.6 If you choose not to proceed with the Event for other reasons connected with a pandemic (such as regional lockdowns not affecting Oxfordshire or not wishing to hold the Event whilst physical distancing measures are in force) you must provide us with notice of cancellation, stating your reasons, at least fourteen (14) days prior to the Event.
+13.6 If you choose not to proceed with the Event for other reasons connected with a pandemic, epidemic or infectious disease (such as regional lockdowns not affecting Oxfordshire or not wishing to hold the Event whilst physical distancing measures are in force) you must provide us with notice of cancellation, stating your reasons, at least fourteen (14) days prior to the Event.
 We will seek to agree an alternative date for the Event with you, but if that cannot be agreed then you will be deemed to have cancelled under clause 12.3 and a cancellation fee will apply.